-Shortly after high school, Bobby became a speaker and an independent recording artist where he encouraged and challenged people around the country, while at the same time, served his local church as a student pastor and teaching pastor.
-For over a decade Bobby used his gift of communicating to impact and challenge others.
+My path in ministry.
+Shortly after high school, I became a communicator and an independent recording artist where I encouraged and challenged people around the country have also had the privilege of serving the local church as a lead pastor, student pastor, and missions pastor.

-In 2006 he and his family moved to Colorado to be discipled by his mentor.
-While there he started working for Compassion International where he took his first trip to Nicaragua.
-Bobby's life would be changed forever.
-He saw people living in a world in which he didn't want to believe existed.
-A world where families live on less than a dollar a day; where children walk for miles to get clean water; where children leave school (continuing a cycle) to help provide for their families.
-For nearly a decade, Bobby worked with Compassion International where he served as their Millennial Marketing Manager.
-He built programs, which encouraged everyday people to use their voice and speak up for those who cannot speak for themselves.
-During his time in Colorado, Bobby also served in local churches as lead pastor, teaching and discipleship pastor, and missions pastor.
-He also was an integral part in helping two churches merge to become one.
-And in his opinion, it remains one the best churches ever: TheRoad@ChapelHills in Colorado Springs, CO.
+A heart for the poor.
+In 2006 my family and I moved to Colorado to be discipled by my mentor.
+While there, I started working for Compassion International where I took my first Missions Trip to Nicaragua.
+My life would be changed forever.
+I saw people living in a world in which I didn't want to believe existed.
+Some of the families I encountered live on less than a dollar a day.
+Their children walk for miles to get clean water and often have to leave school (continuing a cycle of poverty) to help provide for their families.
+As a result of this eye-opening experience, I have been an advocate for children around the world for 16 years, serving Compassion International as their Millennial Marketing Manager (8 years).
+I built programs, which encouraged everyday people to use their voice and speak up for those who cannot speak for themselves.
+Since my days at compassion I have served as a spokesperson and/or consultant for organizations such as World Serve with Global media, World Vision, Child Fund and Children international.